Nonintersecting Brownian motions on the unit circle: Nonintersecting Brownian motion on the unit circle and discrete Gaussian orthogonal polynomials

 Let $P(a; b; t)$ be the transition probability density of one particle in Brownian motion on $\T$ with diffusion parameter $n^{-1/2}$, starting from point $a$ and ending at point $b$ after time $t$ as given in \eqref{eq:def_oneD_trans_prob}.
-For $n$ labeled particles in NIBM starting at $\vec{a} = (a_1, \dotsc, a_n)$ and ending at $\vec{b} = (b_1, \dotsc, b_n)$ after time $t$, we denote the transition probability density $P(\vec{a}; \vec{b}; t)$.
-By labeled particles, we mean that the particle beginning at the point $a_j$ must end at the point $b_j$ for each $j=1,\dots,n$.
-Since the Brownian motion on $\T$ is a stationary strong Markov process with continuous transition probability density, we apply the celebrated Karlin--McGregor formula \cite[Theorem 1 and assertion D]{Karlin-McGregor59}, and have
+For $n$ labeled particles in NIBM starting at $\vec{a} = (a_1, \ldots, a_n)$ and ending at $\vec{b} = (b_1, \ldots, b_n)$ after time $t$, we denote the transition probability density $P(\vec{a}; \vec{b}; t)$.
+By labeled particles, we mean that the particle beginning at the point $a_j$ must end at the point $b_j$ for each $j=1,\ldots,n$.
+Since the Brownian motion on $\T$ is a stationary strong Markov process with continuous transition probability density, we apply the celebrated Karlin--McGregor formula [\citet{Karlin-McGregor59}, Theorem~1 and assertion D], and have

-Below we assume that $-\pi \leq a_1 < a_2 < \dotsb < a_n < \pi$ and $-\pi \leq b_1 < b_2 < \dotsb < b_n < \pi$.
-Then $P(\vec{a}; \vec{b}(\sigma); t)$ is nonzero only if $\sigma$ is a cyclic permutation.
-For $\ell \in \{1, \dotsc, n \}$, we use the notation $[\ell]$ to denote the cyclic permutation which shifts by $\ell$.
-That is, $[\ell] \in \intZ/n\intZ \subseteq S_n$ acts on the set $\{1,\dotsc, n\}$ as $[\ell](k) = k + \ell$ or $k + \ell - n$ in $\{1, \dotsc, n \}$.
-Hence \eqref{eq:Karlin_McGregor} becomes
+Below we assume that $-\pi\leq a_1 < a_2 < \cdots< a_n < \pi$ and $-\pi\leq b_1 < b_2 < \cdots< b_n < \pi$.
+Then $P(\vec{a}; \vec {b}(\sigma); t)$ is nonzero only if $\sigma$ is a cyclic permutation.
+For $\ell\in\{1, \ldots, n \}$, we use the notation $[\ell]$ to denote the cyclic permutation which shifts by~$\ell$.
+That is, $[\ell] \in\intZ/n\intZ\subseteq S_n$ acts on the set $\{1,\ldots, n\}$ as $[\ell](k) = k + \ell$ or $k + \ell- n$ in $\{1, \ldots, n \}$.
+Hence, \eqref{eq:Karlin_McGregor} becomes

-Now let $A_n=\{a_1, \dots a_n\}$ and $B_n=\{b_1, \dots b_n\}$ be two unlabeled sets of points in $\T$, and let $P(A_n; B_n; t)$ be the transition probability for NIBM on $\T$ with the particles starting at the points $A_n$ and ending at the points $B_n$, as described in the paragraph preceding \eqref{eq:tau_def_one_particle}.
+Now let $A_n=\{a_1, \ldots, a_n\}$ and $B_n=\{b_1, \ldots, b_n\}$ be two unlabeled sets of points in $\T$, and let $P(A_n; B_n; t)$ be the transition probability for NIBM on $\T$ with the particles starting at the points $A_n$ and ending at the points $B_n$, as described in the paragraph preceding \eqref{eq:tau_def_one_particle}.
 Then $P(A_n; B_n; t)$ is obtained from $P(\vec{a}; \vec{b}(\sigma); t)$ via the relation

-In the case that $n$ is odd, we have $\sgn([\ell]) = 1$ for all $[\ell] \in \intZ/n\intZ$, and then \eqref{eq:cyclic_sum} and \eqref{eq:cyclic_Karlin_McGregor} yield
+In the case that $n$ is odd, we have $\sgn([\ell]) = 1$ for all $[\ell] \in\intZ/n\intZ$, and then \eqref{eq:cyclic_sum} and \eqref {eq:cyclic_Karlin_McGregor} yield

 In the case that $n$ is even, the situation is more complicated.
-As far as known by the current authors, the determinantal formula of $P(A_n; B_n; t)$ has not appeared before in the literature, but a discrete analogue was solved by Fulmek \cite{Fulmek04}.
+The determinantal formula of $P(A_n; B_n; t)$ has not appeared before in the literature as far as the current authors can tell, but a discrete analogue was solved by \citet{Fulmek04}.
 We summarize Fulmek's result below, and take the continuum limit to obtain the result for NIBM.